microsoft/Kusto-Query-Language/doc/hll-aggfunction.md

 >- Use the [hll_merge](hllmergefunction.md) function to merge the results of multiple `hll()` functions.
 >- Use the [dcount_hll](dcount-hllfunction.md) function to calculate the number of distinct values from the output of the `hll()` or `hll_merge` functions.

+> [!IMPORTANT]
+>The results of hll(), hll_if(), and hll_merge() can be stored and later retrieved.
+For example, you may want to create a daily unique users summary, which can then be used to calculate weekly counts.
+> However, the precise binary representation of these results may change over time.
+There's no guarantee that these functions will produce identical results for identical inputs, and therefore we don't advise relying on them.

 ## Syntax

 `hll` `(`*expr* [`,` *accuracy*]`)`